 McLaren Applied Technologies and Deloitte joined forces in May 2017.
 Since then the collaboration has seen us rise to the challenge to deliver the opportunities of tomorrow today, with data-driven products that close the “physical-to-digital” divide for organisations.

 Drawing on McLaren Applied Technologies’ expertise in simulation and analytics together with Deloitte’s deep industry domain understanding, we are blazing a trail.
 We are moving beyond proof of concept and innovation to develop systems and processes that are robust enough to meet the demands of today and the future.
-Very early into our partnership we identified the aviation sector as a key strategic focus for our collaboration.
+Very early into our alliance we identified the aviation sector as a key strategic focus for our collaboration.

 From data to new aviation performance

 The aviation industry, like many other industries, bases most decision making on the knowledge of people working within it.
 This knowledge having been generated through years of loyalty and service.
 However, it needs to be shared and made readily available with enhanced access to enable a shift in reliance on knowledge to data driven insight.
 By factoring in years of expertise into simulations, more accurate, reliable, robust and meaningful predictions can be made.